AdobeDocs/analytics.en/help/import/data-sources/file-format.md

 {style="table-layout:auto"}

+Adobe does not support data sources for any other dimensions or metrics.
+If variables beyond what are listed in the above tables are required, consider using the [Bulk data insertion API](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/bulk-data-insertion/) instead.

 ## Date

-The first header value and the first value in every row **must** be the date.
+The first value in every row **must** be the date.
 Date format must be in one of the following formats:

 * **`MM/DD/YY/HH/mm/SS`**
 * **`MM/DD/YY`**

 Omitting the hours/minutes/seconds automatically sets the timestamp to 12 PM for that day.

-## Dimensions
+## Dimensions and metrics

+Subsequent values in each row contains the data that you want to upload.
+Every row corresponds with that respective timestamp.
+Make sure that the same number of tabs exist on every row.
+Columns can be in any order; just make sure that the data in each row aligns with the headers at the top.
+The maximum amount of data a single row can have is 4096 bytes.

+## Next steps

+[File upload](file-upload.md): Learn the process to upload a data sources file for ingestion by Adobe.